-At least 39 of Kenya’s 67 Afro tropical highlands biome bird species occurs in Gatamaiyu forest.
+At least 39 of Kenya’s 67 Afro tropical highlands biome bird species occur in the Gatamaiyu forest.

 Gatamaiyu forest is home to the globally threatened Abbott’s Starling, the smallest of the starlings with a shrinking home in a few evergreen forests in Kenya and Tanzania.